What A Glorious Weekend!

-The Stortford Music Festival aka The Bish-Bash makes a welcome return in 2018.
+The Stortford Music Festival aka The Bish-Bash made a welcome return in 2018.

-The festival, which took a break in 2017 returns to it’s traditional May bank holiday date, falling on 5th and 6th May 2018.
+The festival, which took a break in 2017 returned to it’s traditional May bank holiday date, falling on 5th and 6th May 2018.

-Already confirmed to headline the Saturday are The Rolling Clones, one of the UK’s biggest and best Rolling Stones tribute bands.
+Headlining on the Saturday were The Rolling Clones, one of the UK’s biggest and best Rolling Stones tribute bands.

-Sunday’s headliners are 90s indie band The Bluetones, and living legend Wilko Johnson.
+Sunday’s headliners were 90s indie band The Bluetones, and living legend Wilko Johnson.